Grove Scholars

 Grove Scholars is a dynamic program designed for students eligible for the Ole Miss Opportunity Scholarship who are pursuing degrees in S.T.E.M., Health, or Accounting at the University of Mississippi.
 Through a cohort model, an incentive structure, and a summer bridge program, Grove Scholars is committed to leveling the playing field, ensuring that students not only gain access to higher education but also receive the support needed to thrive from before their freshman year through graduation.

-- Connection to campus resources
+- Connection to key campus resources

-- Free Tutoring throughout academic year
+- Free tutoring throughout the academic year

-The 4-week Summer Bridge program (Second Summer Session: June 22–July 24) gives students a head start on their college education.
+The 4-week Summer Bridge program (Second Summer Session: June 24–July 23) gives students a head start on their college education.
 During this time, students will take two courses, including a science course and a second course selected with their adviser.
 Students are expected to fully participate in program requirements, including study hours Monday through Friday, as well as activities such as speakers, discussions, and trips designed to help them acclimate to the University of Mississippi and begin exploring career pathways.
 Weekends are generally free, with the exception of one Saturday field trip.

 Students do not need to bring a car to campus.
 The university offers an excellent bus system, OUT.
 However, if you choose to bring a car, you will be responsible for purchasing a campus parking pass, as Grove Scholars does not cover this cost.